top of page

 A Brief History of Cawood

-Cawood is a picturesque village in North Yorkshire, set on the banks of the River Ouse, about 11 miles south of York.
-It’s one of Yorkshire’s most historic river villages, once serving as the residence of the Archbishops of York for over 500 years.
+Cawood is a picturesque village in North Yorkshire.
+It sits on the banks of the River Ouse, about 11 miles south of York.
+This village is one of Yorkshire’s most historic river settlements.
+For over 500 years, it served as the residence of the Archbishops of York.

-At the heart of the village stands the Cawood Castle Gatehouse, built in the 15th century and once part of a grand medieval palace complex.
-The castle was visited by several English kings, including Henry VIII and Elizabeth I, and became known as the “Windsor of the North.”
-Although most of the palace was dismantled after the Civil War, the gatehouse still stands and is now cared for by the Landmark Trust.
+At the heart of Cawood stands the Cawood Castle Gatehouse.
+Built in the 15th century, it was once part of a grand medieval palace complex.
+The castle welcomed several English kings, including Henry VIII and Elizabeth I. It became known as the “Windsor of the North.”
+Although most of the palace was dismantled after the Civil War, the gatehouse remains.
+Today, it is cared for by the Landmark Trust.

-Cawood grew around its strategic river crossing and ferry point, thriving as a fishing and trading settlement.
-Its riverside heritage remains clear today, with stone cottages, narrow lanes, and views of passing boats along the Ouse.
+Cawood grew around its strategic river crossing and ferry point.
+It thrived as a fishing and trading settlement.
+Its riverside heritage is clear today.
+Visitors can admire stone cottages, narrow lanes, and views of passing boats along the Ouse.

 Walking Around Cawood

-Cawood is a fantastic base for riverside and countryside walks, with several scenic routes starting right from the village:
+Cawood is a fantastic base for riverside and countryside walks.
+Several scenic routes start right from the village:

 • 🥾 Cawood to Riccall Circular Walk – A peaceful 5-mile loop following the River Ouse and rural bridleways.